techtanzeel/collado-io/src/pages/markdown/iomando-prologue/index.md

 > It was great as an experiment, but definitely not great for something you actually want to use everyday.

 On the other end, you had the electronic device[^1] you installed next to "the thing" you wanted to gain control over.
-It had to be connected to a Wi-Fi network in order to “talk” with the PC.
+It had to be connected to a Wi-Fi network in order to "talk" with the PC.
 That was a problem because you were always depending on the availability of the network, which was not ubiquitous.

 The hack was constrained by design.
 It was constrained because it had anchors on both sides, it did not belong in there.
 It felt incomplete and out of place, as if we already had the recipe but not yet the ingredients.